charles-m-knox/wgnetui/README.md

 `wgnetui` is extremely unpolished software and is not ready for public use.
 However, if you know how to use it, it solves the job that it was written to solve, there are just some unfinished quirks that may come up along the way.
 I have been successfully using it for half a year without many issues.

+Builds are currently only available for Linux amd64.
+Other platforms don't seem to cross-compile for me yet.

 ## Roadmap

 This is more of a TODO list than a formal roadmap.
 Some of these may already be done.
 Will revisit.